Network: The CW

 After the disappointing manner in which Smallville ended, many people, myself included, were not expecting much from The CW’s next foray into the world of superheroes.
 Instead, Arrow Season 1 went on to equal (and perhaps even best) the Superman show for quality in its freshman season alone.
 Though initially bogged down by classic CW drama, the show really hit its stride after the mid-season break, going on to produce a spectacular finale.

 The pressure was therefore on the showrunners to continue improving on the show’s first season success – and boy did they answer with style!
 Season 2 hit the ground running from the very start, and never appeared to look back, producing quality television week-in-week-out, with a consistency not usually associated with primetime TV (let alone The CW network).
 For me, by the end of its run this year, Arrow was rivalling Game Of Thrones for the title of ‘best genre show on TV’.

 Stephen Amell’s work as the central hero tends to divide opinion.
 While his acting abilities haven’t yet truly impressed, his enthusiasm and commitment to role really does shine out.
 Improving on his Season 1 performances, he worked well as the central dramatic anchor on a show that did not always revolve around him, but perhaps needs to embrace the lighter side of the character of Oliver Queen in future seasons.

 Colton Haynes, Emily Bett Rickards and Manu Bennett were the standout stars of the second half of Season 1.
-While the former duo fell away a little this year, Bennett took Slade Wilson to a whole new level, easily becoming the most entertaining villain this show has had.
-His incredible speech in the mid-season finale, Three Ghosts, still sends shivers down my spine.
-Elsewhere, impressive supporting performances from Caity Lotz, Kevin Alejandro and the ever-entertaining Michael Rowe showed just how much talent in depth this show has.
+While the former duo fell away a little this year, Bennett took Slade Wilson to a whole new level, easily becoming the show’s most entertaining villain.
+His incredible speech in the mid-season finale still sends shivers down my spine.
+Elsewhere, impressive supporting turns from Caity Lotz, Kevin Alejandro and the ever-entertaining Michael Rowe showed just how much talent in depth this show has.